yangshutingg/dse4231/README.md

-# DSE4231: Mediation in machine learning - An extension of inverse probability weighting
+# DSE4231: Machine learning in mediation analysis - an extension of inverse probability weighting

 ## Project Overview

 This repository contains the codes and methodologies for estimating treatment effects using **machine learning (ML) models**.
-The study compares ML methods with inverse probability weighting to evaluate their predictive precision and explore their potential to detect heterogenous effect in Job Corps data.
+The study compares ML methods with inverse probability weighting to explore their potential to identify treatment effects of the Job Corps program.

 ---